blakeharv/vagrant-ruby-postgres-vm/README.md

 5. From the cloned repo `$ vagrant up`
 6. Log into the VM `$ vagrant ssh`

 The default Postgres settings will configure 1 user and database.
-You can use the following settings in your Rails database.yml
+You can use the following settings in your Rails database.yml (See the customization settings below for configuring your databases and users)
 ```yml
 development:
   adapter: postgresql